Feel the emotion of climbing the highest active volcano in the world, the highest peak in Chile and the second highest peak in America!

 Services included:

-• Private 4×4 transport and transfers detailed in the program.
-Vehicles are adapted to the terrain and high mountain routes in the area.
+Private 4×4 transportation and transfers according to program.
+The vehicles are adapted to the conditions of the terrain and the high mountain routes in the area.

-• Complete first aid kit: This first aid kit meets all requirements to assist our clients in remote areas.
-It is important that clients inform the guide in advance if they have any medical conditions, such as hypertension, diabetes, or other conditions.
-For the safety of our clients and guides, it is mandatory to fill out the medical form that will be provided in advance.
-Clients must also bring their own medication and are advised to bring a personal first aid kit in case they require prescription medication.
+Complete first aid kit: This kit meets all the requirements to be able to assist our clients in remote areas.
+It is important, in case the client has any medical condition, such as: allergies, asthma, diabetes, epilepsy, blood pressure problems, heart problems or others, please notify the Allmountain Chile team in advance.
+It is an obligation for the safety of our clients and guides, to fill out the medical form which will be provided in advance.
+The client must also carry his own medication in case he requires it and it is suggested to carry a personal first aid kit in case he requires retained medication.

 Group technical equipment provided by Allmountain Chile: